Selling A Business Online

 Ensure Buyers Sign Non-Disclosure Agreement

-After a prospect inquires about the online advertisement, it is essential that the buyer signs a non-disclosure agreement (NDA) prior to receiving the confidential information about the business.
-Even if the FSBO business seller does not care about the confidentiality of the sale, the NDA will still protect the seller in a number of ways.
-For example, the NDA protects a seller from an unscrupulous buyer/competitor who tries to steal the seller’s employees, convinces customers not to patronize the business since it is for sale, or uses the company’s privileged information for nefarious purposes.
+After a prospect inquires about the online advertisement, it is essential that the buyer signs a Non-Disclosure Agreement (NDA) prior to receiving the confidential information about the business.
+Even if the FSBO business seller does not care about the confidentiality of the sale, the NDA still affords the seller valuable legal protection.
+For example, the NDA affords a seller legal protection against an unscrupulous competitor who pretends to be an interested buyer.
+Such an unscrupulous competitor may try to recruit the seller’s employees, convince customers not to patronize the business since it is for sale, or use the company’s privileged information for nefarious purposes.

 Along with having the buyer sign an NDA, the FSBO seller must also qualify the buyer.
 This simply means ensuring that the buyer has the financial means necessary to purchase the business.
 In some cases, requiring external proof of funds is the only way to ensure that the buyer is financially qualified.
-If the sale can be funded by the Small Business Administration (SBA) and the buyer is seeking SBA financing, then it is even more critical to seek a prequalification letter and evidence that the buyer is able to receive such external funding.
+If the sale can be funded by the Small Business Administration (SBA) and the buyer is seeking SBA financing, then it is even more critical to seek a prequalification letter or evidence that the buyer is qualified.

 Prepare Listing Package for Buyers When Selling Business Online

 After a buyer signs an NDA and demonstrates that they are financially qualified to purchase the business, they expect to receive a listing package.
 The listing package should properly identify the business, describe the business in the most comprehensive detail possible, contain suitable financials (such as tax returns or profit and loss statements) that are reconciled to reveal the adjusted owner benefit, and justify the asking price.
 If the listing package is not professionally prepared or does not give the buyer sufficient information to move forward, then the vast majority of buyers will simply walk away.